renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 should be "visible" to elements that are located in different packages and, possibly, modules.

 `void` means that the function does not return anything back to the caller.
-Other functions might return things, like a `Number`, but let's keep it simple at first!
+Other functions might return things, like a `Number`, but let's keep it simple for now!

 ## Hello World!